trek-view/basecamp/_posts/2020-10-02-google-street-view-microsoft-bing-maps-facebook-mapillary-apple-look-around.md

 Google wins hands down.
 [According to the CNET article posted December 2019](https://www.cnet.com/news/google-maps-has-now-photographed-10-million-miles-in-street-view/), there is 10 million miles (16.1 million km) of Street View imagery online.

 At the time of writing the [Mapillary home page](https://www.mapillary.com/) proudly claims 1,289,873,858 images uploaded.
 It is unclear how many kilometers this represents.
 As a reference point, [in July 2018 Mapillary claimed 5 million kilometers (but sadly no image count)](https://blog.mapillary.com/update/2018/07/31/five-million-km-mapillary-coverage.html).
-Unlike Street View, this count assumes all user uploaded images not uniques kilometers where in some cases roads have been captured multiple times
+Unlike Street View, this count assumes all user uploaded images not unique kilometers where in some cases roads have been captured multiple times.

 Apple's look around is the newest street-level offering on the market.
 [In April 2020](https://9to5mac.com/2020/04/21/apple-maps-look-around-cities), the sevice covered 10 areas in the US.
 As of August 2020, [this site claims Look Around now covers 14 metropolitan areas, with the addition of Seatle, Nagoya, Osaka/Kyoto, Tokyou](https://www.justinobeirne.com/look-around-coverage-areas).